 Child support income belongs to the child.
 If the child is included in the SCCA income unit, the child support income must be budgeted regardless of the actual payee.
-If the children were entered as siblings, in NC FAST, the system will count child support for both children.
-There is only one assistance unit (PDC) created.

 Child support payments made by the non-custodial parent to the creditor / vendor (on behalf of the parent / responsible adult) are countable.
 Includes: